adwaygirish/Circuit-solver/README.md

 # Circuit Solver

-This is a web-based circuit simulator which imports a netlist as a text file (<a href="https://github.com/adwaygirish/Circuit-solver/blob/master/netlist.txt">netlist.txt</a> is a sample), solves the circuit for node voltages, and displays a schematic diagram for the circuit.
+This is a web-based circuit simulator which reads a netlist as text (<a href="https://github.com/adwaygirish/Circuit-solver/blob/master/netlist.txt">netlist.txt</a> is a sample), solves the circuit for node voltages, and displays a schematic diagram for the circuit.
 The nodes as mentioned in the netlist are shown as red circles.
 The voltage at a particular node is displayed when that node is clicked.

 The circuit is solved using <a href="https://www.swarthmore.edu/NatSci/echeeve1/Ref/mna/MNA3.html">modified nodal analysis</a>.
 The circuit may only contain ideal, independent, constant current and voltage sources, and resistors.
 I hope to include more features soon.